PCB design for EMC: return paths, decoupling, stackup

 | 4 (bottom) | Signal, slow | References layer 3 (power), used for low-speed or DC |

-The 100 to 300 pF/cm^2 inherent capacitance between layers 2 and 3 acts as a distributed decoupling capacitor, particularly effective in the 100 MHz to 1 GHz range where discrete caps lose effectiveness through ESL.
+The inherent capacitance of a few tens of pF/cm^2 between layers 2 and 3 acts as a distributed decoupling capacitor, particularly effective in the 100 MHz to 1 GHz range where discrete caps lose effectiveness through ESL.
 The arrangement signal / power / GND / signal is the dangerous mirror: the top traces reference a power plane that is cut by every power-domain split, and the system radiates accordingly.

 6-layer: signal / GND / signal / power / GND / signal